The Best TV Shows on Stan You Need to Watch ASAP

 Based on Margaret Atwood’s 1986 best-selling feminist book, The Handmaid’s Tale is a dystopian story that details a near-future totalitarian America, where women are forced to live as concubines under a fundamentalist theocratic dictatorship.
 It’s a hard watch – gruesome in fact – but the story is such a thought-provoking masterpiece, with an impeccable performance from Elisabeth Moss, you’ll be completely transfixed with every episode.

 Best TV Shows on Stan: Comedy

 This sweet and spicy rom-com is just the tonic we need from our everyday lives.
 A Miami-set adaptation of a smash hit Israeli show, in The Baker and the Beauty follows a blue-collar baker and a glamourous international superstar as they fall into a relationship after a chance encounter.
 Their chemistry is undeniable but the unlikely couple must first survive clashes of culture, class and family, with hilarious results.

-One season, new episodes each week
+One season, Nine episodes